tbwork/anole-config/README.md

 ```
 ## 8 Integrate with JUnit

-It is very easy to integrate Anole with JUnit, for example:
+It is very easy to integrate Anole with JUnit, for example (using JUnit 4):

 ```
 public class XXXUnitTest{